Loading...

 OR

-• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (provide with application submission)
+• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (include with application submission)

-• 25 acres of land or more, assessed as ‘Farm’, as indicated by the most current Municipal Property Assessment Notice or Municipal Tax Bill (provide with application submission)
+• 25 acres of land or more, assessed as ‘Farm’, as indicated by the most current Municipal Property Assessment Notice or Municipal Tax Bill in the name of the farm business (include with application submission)

 • OR

-• An income exemption from the Farm Property Class Tax Rate Program (provided with application submission)
+• An income exemption from the Farm Property Class Tax Rate Program in the name of the farm business (include with application submission)

-• Have a valid and up-to-date Premises Identification (PID)For information about the Provincial Premises Registry, what you need to register a premises, or how and when to update your PID, visit About the Provincial Premises Registry · REGISTRY (ontariopid.com) Number for the farm property where the proposed project will be completed.
-Note that PID Numbers must be kept up to date.
+Applicants must also have a valid Premises Identification (PID)For information about the Provincial Premises Registry, what you need to register a premises, or how and when to update your PID, visit About the Provincial Premises Registry · REGISTRY (ontariopid.com) Number for the farm property where the proposed project will be completed.
+PID Numbers must be kept up to date.
 To update or obtain a PID Number, visit www.ontariopid.com or call 1-888-247-4999.

 • Temporary or permanent cross-fencing